Do not buy from a witchy shop - your local garden centre will have one for a few quid. Decorate it with ribbons if you want to.

 Choosing a Venue

 The world really is your oyster when it comes to venues.
 We can help you to approach land owners/venues if you are unsure as to whether they will be receptive to a wedding being held on the premises.
-We can also advise with regard to insurance and other requirements (some councils demand this if you choose to use a council-owned park, etc.) Bear in mind the accessiblity needs of your guests, and of course, the bride in all her finery.
+I can also advise with regard to insurance and other requirements (some councils demand this if you choose to use a council-owned park, etc.) Bear in mind the accessiblity needs of your guests, and of course, the bride in all her finery.

 Do We Have to Have Cakes & Wine?